Table of Contents

 View on Amazon.com ➜

 A VPN is useful for so many reasons, and you’ll definitely need one for your trip to Switzerland.
-Use it to protect your private information, like credit card numbers and passwords, from hackers when you connect to WiFi in public places.
-You can also use a VPN like NordVPN to get around paywalls on popular news sites and access information from your home country that may be not be available abroad.
+Use it to protect your private information, like credit card numbers and passwords, from hackers when you connect to WiFi in public places like airports, cafes, coffee shops, and hotels.
+You can also use a VPN like NordVPN to get around paywalls on popular news sites and access information from your home country that may not be available abroad.

 Virtual Private Network (VPN)